 - Placing greater focus and scrutiny on only those projects impacting prices in the short term, specifically those projects which commence and are capitalised in the next three years.
-This approach would amount to an adjustment of \$146.7m over the three years with no adjusts in the remaining years of the forecast as shown in Table 49; or - Applying discounts for expenditure not at gateway 3 or above thereby reflecting the inherent uncertainty that exists with regards to the cost estimates for these projects.
-For example a 25% discount would result in a total adjustment of \$103.0m over the full 10 year as shown in Table 49.
+This approach would amount to an adjustment of \$146.7 million over the three years with no adjustments in the remaining years of the forecast as shown in Table 68; or - Applying discounts for expenditure not at Gateway 3 or above thereby reflecting the inherent uncertainty that exists with regards to the cost estimates for these projects.
+For example a 25 per cent discount would result in a total adjustment of \$103.0 million over the full 10 years as shown in Table 68.